Eugenio Polgovsky

 He was the first filmmaker invited in the history of Trinity College, Cambridge, as Fellow Communer in Arts in 2016.

 Polgovsky was the founder of Tecolote Films in Mexico City (2004).
 He has received 4 Ariel Awards, (Mexican Academy Awards) and more than 20 International awards for his films, including the Joris Ivens Award in Cinema Du Réel, París 2005.

-He became a visionary, innovative and independent documentarist, and he brought an experimental spirit and a poetic eye to the medium of cinematography and worked closely and in a prolonged way with the communities whose stories and conditions he has sought to explore.
-His personal cinematography enchained with a meticulous and original editing explored the backgrounds of the Mexican reality, from the rural ancient world to the present of the mega city of Mexico.
+He developed a distinctive career as a documentary filmmaker, noted for his independent approach and the incorporation of experimental and poetic elements into his cinematography.
+Working closely with the communities featured in his films, he explored a range of social and cultural subjects in Mexico.
+His work combined cinematography with detailed editing to examine aspects of Mexican society, from rural communities to the urban environment of Mexico City.

 The MoMa of NY presented his film "Tropic of Cancer" as part of a selection of the region’s most innovative contemporary films.